-- Follow the guidance provided in TR 24772-1 clause 6.24.5 - · Write expressions so that the same effects will occur under any order of evaluation that the C standard permits since side effects can be dependent on an implementation specific order of evaluation.

-Become familiar with Annex C of the C standard ISO/IEC 9899:2011 [4], which is a list of the sequence points that enforce an ordering of computations within an expression.
+- Follow the guidance contained in TR 24772-1 clause 6.24.5 - Write expressions so that the same effects will occur under any order of evaluation that the C standard permits since side effects can be dependent on an implementation specific order of evaluation. - Become familiar with Annex C of the C standard [5], which is a list of the sequence points that enforce an ordering of computations within an expression.